 UNIQA commenced its operations in the Czech insurance market in 1993, originally under the name Česko-rakouská pojišťovna, a.s.
 The company changed its name to UNIQA pojišťovna, a.s. in 2001 as a part of the international strategy of the RBI Group to integrate its insurance business under the brand name UNIQA.
 UNIQA holds a universal insurance licence allowing it to carry out business in the area of both life and non-life insurance.
 As of the date of this Base Prospectus, UNIQA offers most types of insurance products covering all of its clients' insurance needs.
-During the twenty-two years of its existence, UNIQA has consistently been one of the largest insurance companies in the Czech market (source: information from the Insurance Company of the year inquiry made by the Association of Czech Insurance Brokers (Asociace českých pojišťovacích makléřů)).
-As of the date of this Base Prospectus, UNIQA provides its services at more than 150 business locations throughout the Czech Republic and its portfolio includes more than 720,000 insurance policies.
-Annual prescribed premiums of UNIQA amounted to CZK 5.5 billion in 2014.
+During the eighteen years of its existence, UNIQA has consistently been one of the ten largest insurance companies in the Czech market.
+As of the date of this Base Prospectus, UNIQA provides its services at more than 180 business locations throughout the Czech Republic and its portfolio includes more than 750,000 insurance policies.
+Annual prescribed premiums of UNIQA amounted to CZK 5.7 billion in 2013.